Coming Full Circle

 “They really fit in,” Lega says of the undergraduates.
 “When they show up, it’s like they’re already a part of it.
 It’s a boost of confidence for them and for the program.”
 The company was so impressed, Merck’s vice president invited those students to present their work at the 4th Annual Merck Tech Innovation Summit that following October.

 Lega and Coleman started making plans again.
-In November 2014, Moravian College was awarded a $95,000 grant from Merck to support the “Future Talent Building for IT and Innovation” project.
-The project would continue their partnership in 2015: First with the senior CAPSTONE students, followed by summer interns and ending the year with the pharmaceutical company participating in the College’s Co-Op pilot program in fall 2015, which will employ three Moravian undergraduates full time at Merck during the fall semester, earning academic credit and getting paid.
+In November 2014, Moravian University was awarded a $95,000 grant from Merck to support the “Future Talent Building for IT and Innovation” project.
+The project would continue their partnership in 2015: First with the senior CAPSTONE students, followed by summer interns and ending the year with the pharmaceutical company participating in the University’s Co-Op pilot program in fall 2015, which will employ three Moravian undergraduates full time at Merck during the fall semester, earning academic credit and getting paid.

 “What I love about this is it really gives the students a wide range of activities and experiences for their resumes, cover letters, and interviews,” says Coleman.
 “They now have context that you don’t naturally get out of the curriculum.”
 And, all the while, giving Lega the chance to fulfill his charge and find motivated computer science students to join his team.